jadecobra/python_tdd_exercises/source/data_structures/none.rst

 red: make it fail
 #################################################################################

-* I add a failing test
+* then I add a failing test

   .. code-block:: python

     def test_is_none_a_boolean(self):
         self.assertIsNone(False)

-  the terminal responds with :ref:`AssertionError`
+  and the terminal responds with :ref:`AssertionError`

   .. code-block:: python

     AssertionError: False is not None

-* then I add the error to the list of Exceptions_ encountered
+* which I add to the list of Exceptions_ encountered

   .. code-block:: python